Result: Masters Open Shooting Dog Championship

 Albany, Ga., March 1

-Winner-MILLER UNFINISHED BUSINESS, 1661405, male, by Just Irresistible-Miller's Bring The Heat.
-Benjy Griffith, owners; Joel Norman, handler.
+Runner-Up--MILLER UNFINISHED BUSINESS, 1661405, pointer female, by Just Irresistible--Miller's Bring The Heat.
+Benjy Griffith, owner; Joel Norman, handler.

 Numerous owners attended this Championship, and this writer apologizes for anyone not mentioned.
 It was good to see returning attendees George Hickox, Dr. Debbie Ozner, Mac Stidham, Casey Hollendar, Jerry Moisson, and John Burrow.
 There were several long-time shooting dog owners who attended this trial for the first time.
 We hope that Bill and Muriel Primm, Ernie and Karen Saniga, and Carl Bishop enjoyed their first trip to the Masters Open Shooting Dog Championship.